Shadokko/INSA_2025/README.md

 CAUTION: the input files should be changed with appropriate pathes to be able to run the scripts (paths are absolute... sorry about that).
 In addition, I did not test the scripts since...
 2024.
 I'll do it in the following days.

+## running the app

+- Make sure you have cloned the git project and got your python virtual environment set up (see above for details).
+If you do not want to intall the full environement and just want to run the app, a "light" version `requirements_just4app.txt` should be sufficient.
+- checkout to the correct branch``git checkout Anthony_ProjectExploration`` and pull the latest version `git pull`
+- Go to the root folder <INSA_2025>
+- check parameter file `.\INSA\params.yml` DATA_PATH should point towards a file with species observations, prediction ranks, etc...
+- run the app `streamlit run .\INSA\app_annotation.py`

+Columns that should be present in the DATA_PATH file: ["PrenomNom", "Latitude", "Longitude", "rank_ground_truth", "Nom flore", "Date_Releve"]

+"rank_ground_truth" can be computed using `nf_src\evaluate_rf_on_infloris.py`, but this requires a pretrained model.
+In the short term (Dec 2025), ask Nicolas Faure for support.